fortinet-fortisoar/solution-pack-stolen-credential-leading-to-data-exfiltration/README.md

     |Generate Alert for Persistence(Schedule Task)|Generates alert from FortiSIEM incident where an attacker creates Windows scheduled task.|
     |Generate Alert for Persistence(User Added to Administrator Group)|Generates alert from FortiSIEM incident where the user is added to the Windows Administrator Group.|
     |Generate Alert for Persistence(User Password Reset)|Generates alert from FortiSIEM incident where user created by attacker changes the administrator user password.|

+    **Warning:** It is recommended to clone these Playbooks before any customizations to avoid loss of information while upgrading the Solution Pack.